Gardening, fishing, canning, and preserving are a few of our favorite activities. We love having control of our own food supply and sharing

-- Worms: The earthworm or the smaller red worm variety have been a popular fishing bait for ages.
+- Worms: The earthworm or the smaller red worm variety have been popular fishing bait for ages.
 Either dig up a few from the backyard or purchase a container at the local fishing store.
 The worm should be lightly threaded onto the hook a few times so that it is still wiggling around.
 The worm is very effective when other prepared baits are not working.

 Fishing with artificial lures works well for trout.
-There is a huge selection of spinners and plugs that can be used to great success.
+There is a huge selection of spinners and plugs that can be used with great success.
 Anglers that are pursuing the larger varieties of trout such as the Lake Trout or the Brown Trout often prefer to troll large plugs or spinners to entice these fish to eat since they predominantly feed on local forage fish such as small minnows.

 Read More From Skyaboveus